News, news analysis, and commentary on the latest trends in cybersecurity technology.

 1. Root Out Caller ID Spoofing

-Deepfakes, in keeping with many AI-based threats, are effective because they work in combination with other tried-and-tested scamming techniques, such as social engineering and fraudulent calls.
+In keeping with many AI-based threats, deepfakes are effective because they work in combination with other tried-and-tested scamming techniques, such as social engineering and fraudulent calls.
 Almost all AI-based scams, for example, involve caller ID spoofing, which is when a scammer's number is disguised as a familiar caller.
 That increases believability, which plays a key part in the success of these scams.
 Stopping caller ID spoofing effectively pulls the rug out from under the scammers.

 One of the most effective methods in use is to change the ways that operators identify and handle spoofed numbers.
-And regulators are catching up: In Finland, the regulator Traficom has led the way with clear technical guidance to prevent caller ID spoofing, a move that is being closely watched by the EU and other regulators globally.
+And regulators are catching up: In Finland, Traficom has led the way with clear technical guidance to prevent caller ID spoofing, a move that is being closely watched by the EU and other regulators globally.

 2. Use AI Analytics to Fight AI Fraud